Yuze-Zhao/Yuze-Zhao.github.io/awards.md

 ## Scholarships

-- Dec 2023：2nd Prize Academic Innovation Award of BNU ($5,000)
+- Dec 2023：2nd Prize Academic Innovation Award of BNU (RMB 5,000)
-- Dec 2023：First Prize of Academic Scholarship of BNU ($12,000)
+- Dec 2023：First Prize of Academic Scholarship of BNU (RMB 12,000)
-- Dec 2022：Second Prize of Academic Scholarship of BNU ($10,000)
+- Dec 2022：Second Prize of Academic Scholarship of BNU (RMB 10,000)
-- Dec 2021：First Prize of Freshman Scholarship of BNU ($10,000)
+- Dec 2021：First Prize of Freshman Scholarship of BNU (RMB 10,000)
-- Dec 2020：Second Prize of People Scholarship of USTB ($3,500)
+- Dec 2020：Second Prize of People Scholarship of USTB (RMB 3,500)
 - Dec 2019：First Prize of People Scholarship of USTB (RMB 5,000)
 - Dec 2018：First Prize of People Scholarship of USTB (RMB 5,000)
 - Dec 2017：Second Prize of Freshman Scholarship of USTB (RMB 3,500)